 Funding for Church Plants

 Each year, the Kansas District Missions Board awards grants to support mission projects throughout the District.
 Church planting is one of the priorities of the Board.
 If you have an interest in planting a new congregation, we encourage you to apply for a Kansas District Mission Grant; the call for applications typically goes out in August.
 For more details, see our Mission Funding page, or contact Rev. Dan Galchutt.

 Mission Field: USA

-This LCMS site is filled with church planting resources, including a guidebook offering theological insights as well as very practical tips (e.g., sample meeting agendas; checklists; publicity pieces) for church planters.
+This LCMS site is filled with church planting resources, including a guidebook (PDF) offering theological insights as well as very practical tips (e.g., sample meeting agendas; checklists; publicity pieces) for church planters.
 Check it out!

 Church Planting Committee